Sherwin Williams 11 Best Tan Paint Colors

 FUN FACTS ABOUT TAN PAINT COLORS

-- Tans are likelier to have a yellow or yellow-green undertone and less likely to have orange or red (pink).
+- Tans are more likely to have a yellow or yellow-green undertone and less likely to have orange or red (pink) undertones.

-- They’re often in the light range and won’t have an overly rich Tuscan look to them.
+- The most popular tans are in the light range and won’t have an overly rich Tuscan appearance.

-- Tans are MUCH closer to the greige world than beiges.
+- Tans are MUCH closer to the greige world (via their green undertones) than beiges (which relate more to taupe via their pink undertones).

-This is why some people HATE beige and LOVE tan!
-Even though they’re both warm colors, some people love the more grounded, neutral approach of tan paint colors compared to the more golden/early 2000s look of many beiges.
+This is why some people hate beige and love tan – it’s all about the undertones!
+Even though they’re both warm colors, some people prefer the more grounded, neutral approach of tan paint colors over the more golden, early 2000s look of many beiges.

 Are Beige & Tan The SAME THING?

-IMPORTANT NOTE: Paint companies have made it challenging for us to decipher between tan and beige, often using the words ‘tan and beige’ at whim, without the words relating closely enough to the colors they’re representing.
+IMPORTANT NOTE: Paint companies have made it hard for us to distinguish between tan and beige, often using the terms ‘tan and beige’ all willy-nilly.
+DON’T JUDGE A COLOR BY ITS NAME.
 Just because a color’s name includes the words tan, beige, white, gray, etc… doesn’t mean it actually IS that color!

-So, today, I want to share some of the most popular tan paint colors with you – colors that are more muted and subtle looking than some of their roasty-toasty beige counterparts.
-Colors that can be a great way to TRANSITION out of the warmer, golden, Tuscan beiges of the early 2000s, without going into the gray, greige, or taupe worlds.
+Today, I’d like to share some of the Sherwin Williams best tan paint colors with you – colors that are more muted and subtle than some of their roasty-toasty beige cousins.

 1. SHERWIN WILLIAMS CANVAS TAN 7531

 - As shown in the previous photo, partner Canvas Tan with a soft, warm white like Sherwin Williams Shell White for a more muted look.
-For a more crisp approach, try Benjamin Moore Chantilly Lace.
+For a more crisp approach, try Greek Villa.

 2. SHERWIN WILLIAMS NEUTRAL GROUND 7568

-Neutral Ground is a soft tan color, so it doesn’t have a golden Tuscan or a rich look.
-It’s like a lighter version of Canvas Tan; because it’s lighter, it comes across as slightly creamier.
+Neutral Ground is a soft, reasonably muted tan color, so it doesn’t have a golden Tuscan or a rich look.
+It’s like a lighter version of Canvas Tan, and because it’s lighter, it comes across as slightly creamier.

-- Neutral Ground has an LRV of 70, so it’s lovely and light, without being off-white or washed-out.
+- Neutral Ground has an LRV of 70, making it lovely and light without being off-white or washed out.

-- If you like Neutral Ground but wish it were a bit MORE neutral, check out a flexible off-white like Sherwin Williams Shoji White.
+- If you like Neutral Ground but wish it were a bit MORE neutral and lighter, check out some of my favorite, flexible, warm off-white paint colors.

 3. SHERWIN WILLIAMS WOOL SKEIN 6148